Sedlec Ossuary

 The Schwarzenberg family owned much of the land in this part of the country and in 1870 they commissioned a local wood carver called Frantisek Rint to sort and arrange the bones in the Sedlec Ossuary into a macabre art form which of course would include the Schwarzenberg Coat of Arms.
 It’s this work in the late 19th Century that you see today.

 If you are doing this on your own then check the Getting to Kutna Hora post where it describes the train options.
-For organised tours I’ve put three below which have been around for a long time and have good reputations.
-One is the standard tour, another is a shorter tour that includes lunch and a third offering a round trip by train instead of a bus.
-Organised tours include other places like the St Barbara Cathedral and the Mint.
+For organised tours I’ve put options below which have been around for a long time and have good reputations.
+These are all 6/7 hours i.e. the total excursion time there and back is between 6 and 7 hours.

 Tips, Tricks and Changes